 Additional work will include expanded archaeological surveys and hydrologic basin analysis.
 Also, some additional geochemical testing for acid-base accounting and meteoric water mobility is planned.
+This work will require new funding.

 Lincoln plans to advance the Pine Grove project to an open-pit mine with heap-leach gold recovery.